isalikov/hq-cropper/README.md

 ### Understanding image qualty variable
-`config.quality` variable is logarithm base of getting result image width and height.
+`config.quality` variable is a logarithm base of getting result image width and height.

 ###### Example
 - For `config.quality === 1.03` and original cropped caret image `100px`, result image will be `155px`